 You can see how misleading these figures can be!
 What you also can’t see is what’s happening between the frequencies mentioned.
 There could be massive peaks and troughs all over the response – you’d hear these as unpleasant colouration.
 But as long as those peaks and troughs weren’t bigger than the tolerance, you wouldn’t be lying!

 Also it’s helpful to have a 0dB reference.
-The 4th set of figures above demonstrates this – 85Hz is 6dB less than the 2dB peak at 2200Hz.
-If you listened to the speaker though with music, the level at 85Hz would be 4dB less than the average level.
+The last set of figures above demonstrates this – 30Hz is 20dB less than the peak at 150Hz, but its 15dB less than the average level.

 So how do you read response figures without charts?

 - If there is no tolerance quoted, ignore it completely.
 It’s a useless measurement that does not tell you anything about the speaker

 - The industry standard is a response quoted with +/- 3dB tolerance levels.
 Ignore tolerances larger than this as they can hide nasty problems in the midrange.